-Auditor of State Rob Sand today released an updated agreed-upon procedures report on the City of Shellsburg, Iowa, for the period July 1, 2020 through June 30, 2021.
-This agreed-upon procedures engagement report was revised to remove a finding related to business transactions since the transactions were properly bid in accordance with Chapter 362.5(3)(d) of the Code of Iowa.
-The agreedupon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.
+Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Shellsburg, Iowa, for the period July 1, 2021 through June 30, 2022.
+The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.

-Sand reported seven findings related to the receipt and disbursement of taxpayer funds.
+Sand reported six findings related to the receipt and disbursement of taxpayer funds.
 They are found on pages 9 and 10 of this report.
-The findings address issues such as a lack of segregation of duties and the lack of bank and utility reconciliations.
+The findings address issues such as a lack of segregation of duties, the lack of bank and utility reconciliations, disbursements exceeding budgeted amounts, business transactions that may represent conflicts of interest and lack of approval of journal entries.
 Sand provided the City with recommendations to address each of the findings.

-Five of the seven findings discussed above are repeated from the prior year.
+Five of the six findings discussed above are repeated from the prior year.
 The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.

-A copy of the agreed-upon procedures report is available for review on the Auditor of State's web site at https://auditor.iowa.gov/audit-reports.
+A copy of the agreed-upon procedures report is available for review on the Auditor of State's web site at Audit Reports - Auditor of State.